 Duration of storage

-The personal data provided by you will be stored by us for the duration of use of the website or in the event of the provision of information, services or support until expiry of the statutory storage period, taking into account the basic principles of the GDPR and BDSG to the permissible extent.
+The personal data provided by you will be stored by us for the duration of use of our Services or in the event of the provision of information, services or support until expiry of the statutory storage period, taking into account the basic principles of the GDPR and the local laws to the permissible extent.
+With respect to European Union participants, data is retained for five (5) years from the date of case closure with an exception of one (1) year in France.

 Any other questions or concerns